Introduction to clusters

 In general, jobs are run with a batch- or queuing system.
 There are several variants of these, with the most common working by having the user log into a “login node” and then assembling and submitting their jobs from there.

 A “job script” (also called a “submission script”) will typically be used to start a job.
-A job script is essentially a list of commands to the batch system telling it things like: how many nodes to use, how many CPU and/or GPU cores, how much memory, how long to run, the program name, any input data, etc. When the job has finished running, it should have produced some files, like output data, perhaps error messages, etc. The syntax of job scripts depends on the queuing system, but that system is so often Slurm that you may see the terms “job script” and “slurm script” used interchangeably.
+A job script is essentially a list of commands to the batch system telling it things like: - how many nodes to use, - how many CPU and/or GPU cores, - how much memory to allocate, - how long to run (maximum), - the program name, - any input data, etc.

 Since jobs are queued internally and will run whenever the resources for them become available, programs requiring any kind of user interaction are usually not recommended (and often not possible) to be run via a job script.
-There are special programs like Desktop On-Demand and GfxLauncher that allow graphical programs to be run as scheduled jobs on some HPC clusters, but it is up to the administrators to decide which programs can be run with these tools, how they should be configured, and what options regular users will be allowed to set.
+There are special programs like Open On-Demand and GfxLauncher that allow graphical programs to be run as scheduled jobs on some HPC clusters, but it is up to the administrators to decide which programs can be run with these tools, how they should be configured, and what options regular users will be allowed to set.

 Which programs can be run effectively on a computer cluster?